jerler1/hotrestaurant/phases.md

 ## Phase I - For this first phase, aim to write out the pieces that will need to be programmed to create the functionality of your application.
 Try to break it into 6-7 pieces

 * Create the front-end (visuals) for home page, reservation form, and reservation views.
+// Eid and Selena
+// Make basic html pages for the home page, reservation form and the reservation views.
+// On click events for the various buttons.
+View tables and Make reservation.
 * Create a basic server using Express.JS
+// John and Ik.
+// Make a server.
 * Create a few array variables that will hold the data

-* Create a set of routes for getting and posting table data
+* Create a set of routes for getting and posting table data /home
+/reservations
+/reservations
 * Create a set of routes for displaying the HTML pages

 * Use jQuery to run AJAX calls to GET and POST data from users to the Express server